Blog 91: What are attribution models, and why are they necessary?

 What are they?

-Attribution models is a framework for determining how to credit different channels or touchpoints for conversions.
-Because by knowing this we will direct our marketing efforts in the right direction.
-Marketing channels include social media, email newsletters, website etc. and touchpoints include a specific blog post, YouTube ad, email with discount code etc. (refer blog 54 for more on customer acquisition channels).
+Marketing channels include social media, email newsletters, website etc. and touch-points include blog posts, YouTube ads, emails with discount codes etc. (refer blog 54 for more on customer acquisition channels).

 Why are they necessary?